 How to apply fertilisers is something gardeners often ask me.
 So here’s a brief run down on fertiliser application methods.

 ….is the term used to describe applying fertiliser to the soil or compost prior to planting.
 The fertiliser can be organic or inorganic.
-Often is it incorporated by rotation or other cultivation methods.
+Often is it incorporated by rotavator or other cultivation methods.

 Irrigated Fertiliser Application

 …is where fertiliser is applied via the leaves.
-Its good way to treat nutrient deficiencies as it is very quick acting ads the nutrients are derived where they are needed.
+It’s good way to treat nutrient deficiencies as it is very quick acting as the nutrients are where they are needed.
 An example would be the use of a magnesium foliar feed where there is a magnesium deficiency in crops such as tomatoes.
-In this case the deficiency causes chlorosis and can be treated with a dilute solution of Epsom Salts dissolved in water.
+In this case the deficiency causes chlorosis and can be treated with a dilute solution of magnesium sulphate dissolved in water.

-Some authorities say the problem can be eliminated in subsequent years if Epsom salts are added to the soil as a base dressing.
-However, the problem isn’t a lack of soil magnesium but the inability of the high yielding paint to mobile the magnesium. therefore it needs to be applied as a foliar feed or Von Liebig’s Law applies.
+Some authorities say the problem can be eliminated in subsequent years if magnesium sulphate is added to the soil as a base dressing.
+However, the problem isn’t a lack of soil magnesium but the inability of the high yielding paint to mobile the magnesium.
+Therefore it needs to be applied as a foliar feed or Von Liebig’s Law applies.

 Nitrogen Fixing Bacteria